mehtashreyans3602/Email-Classifier/README.md

 # Email-Classifier
- This Repository contains a classifer Program to Recognize Spam Emails.
+ This Repository contains Classifer Program in a Python File as well as Jupyter Notebook to Recognize Spam Emails.